benbusby/farside/README.md

 bottlenecks and rate-limiting.

 Farside also integrates smoothly with basic redirector extensions in most browsers.
-For an simple example setup,
+For a simple example setup,
 [refer to the wiki](https://github.com/benbusby/farside/wiki/Browser-Extension).

 ## Demo